sayotte/plannerdemo/README.md

 down for maintenance, and so on, while adhering to these rules:
 1. Only nodes from one "cluster" may be down at any given time.
 1. Nodes can only progress _forward_ towards their goal; they cannot regress to a previous state.
-   1. This is a necessary performance constraint.
+   1. This is a helpful performance constraint.
 1. No nodes may be taken down in any cluster, if more than one cluster has nodes down.
    1. This is a safety feature.
    1. Due to the constraint from item #3 in this list, the planner is unable to produce any plan given a starting state with >1 cluster with "down" nodes.
       * If that constraint is relaxed the algorithm itself is very capable of deciding to "up" some nodes to get into a "safe" state.
-But as explained above, that constraint is necessary for performance reasons.
+But as explained above, that constraint really helps with performance.
       * Smarter solutions are very possible, I'll cover that in the **Lessons** section.
 1. All nodes in a cluster must progress to the same maintenance "step" before any can move on to the next step.